gurshafriri/field-of-work/README.md

 -   **Y-Axis Modulation**: Controls pitch harmony and LFO speeds.

 ### 📊 Reactive HUD
--   **Audio Visualizer**: A real-time oscilloscope that morphs its shape based on the audio parameters (Smooth sine waves for Art vs. Jagged/Noise for Tech).
+-   **Audio Visualizer**: A real-time oscilloscope that morphs its shape based on the audio parameters (Smooth sine waves for Music vs. Jagged/Noise for Tech).
 -   **Minimap**: A live overview of the entire field and viewport location.
--   **Coordinate Scanner**: Displays the exact Art/Tech score of the current center point.
+-   **Coordinate Scanner**: Displays the exact Music/Tech score of the current center point.

 ### 🛠️ Local Content Management
 Includes a hidden "Admin Mode" to manage portfolio content without a database.